-Catherine A. O'Neill is Professor of Law at Seattle University School of Law, a Senior Fellow at the Center for Indian Law and Policy, and a former member of the board of directors of the Center for Progressive Reform.
+Catherine A. O'Neill is a Habitat Policy Analyst for the Northwest Indian Fisheries Commission and a former Professor of Law at Seattle University School of Law.
+She is a former member of the board of directors of the Center for Progressive Reform.

 Professor O'Neill has taught, lectured, and written in the areas of environmental justice, environmental law, natural resources law, and property.
 Her work considers questions of risk and justice in environmental policy, focusing in particular on issues of environmental justice for Native peoples.